 B.A. in Interpretation

-Gallaudet University is the only university in the world that offers both an undergraduate and a graduate degree in ASL-English Interpretation, centered around the department's award-winning interactive interpretation laboratory.
+Gallaudet University is the only university in the world that offers both an undergraduate and a graduate degree in ASL-English Interpretation.
 Gallaudet provides a unique opportunity for interpretation majors to live, study, and interact with Deaf people from the United States and around the world.

 Gallaudet University's BA in Interpretation program has an articulation agreement with the following community colleges' interpreter education programs: